Thursday, March 25, 2021

 In the final section of the wall, we see crusaders proceeding in a procession, followed by Christopher Columbus on a ship.

 Both of these groups--Israel and Gentile--converge at North America, depicted on the west wall, the front of the room.
+The fact that America is the destination and the gathering place is symbolized by the Native American in the center.

 From the south wall comes a Pilgrim seeking religious freedom; from the north wall comes a trader seeking wealth.
 They represent the different reasons people came here.
 A Native American stands between the two, already having claimed America as his home.
 Behind these three contrasting figures stands Zion, brightly lit, high near the ceiling, representative of the ultimate designs of God and destination of mankind.
 A temple stands in the city.
 Minerva clarified: "We have not had in mind any city exactly.
 It could be Salt Lake, Logan, Provo, Bear Lake, Manti, but it is the place where the little stone cut out of the mountain without hands should begin to roll forth until it should cover the whole earth."